mragilsa/Al-Quran-Web/README.md

     ``` bash
    npm run dev

-5. Once started, the app will run locally and be accessible via your browser.
+5. Once started, the app will run locally and be accessible via your browser

 ---